 Dandenong Ranges Veterinary Centre is an accredited Australian Veterinary Association (AVA) microchipping centre.

 For small animals the microchip is implanted under the skin at the back of the neck above the shoulder blades.
-For horses, the microchip is implanted deep into the nuchal ligament centrally on the left side of the neck just below the line of the mane.
 The procedure is quick & relatively painless though the needle used to implant the microchip is quite large.
 The microchip itself is about the size of a grain of rice & sits in a hard silicon casing.
 It sits dormantly under the animal's skin until a scanner activates the microchip which sends out a signal which is read by the scanner & converted to a series of numbers / letters.

-Microchips have been used in Australia for over 10 years & no deleterious effects have ever been recorded.
+Microchips have been used in Australia for over 20 years & no deleterious effects have ever been recorded.
 Sometimes if the animal runs around a lot after implantation the microchip will move away from its original implanted location but it won't enter the blood stream or impinge on nerves or cause pain around joints.
 The only point of concern is if the microchip moves out of the scan area which is located on the front 2/3 of the body then it may not be detected by a person scanning the animal for the microchip.
 The only time it is permitted for an animal to have more than 1 microchip is if the transponder in the original microchip doesn't work any more or the original microchip is not an ISO (international standard) microchip.
-The local council in the Shire of Yarra Ranges requires that all new pets being registered in the shire have a microchip.
+All pets in Australia are required to have a microchip & will not be able to be registered with a local council without a microchip.
+Victorian legislation also requires point of origin information for each puppy.
+In other words, a record of where the pup came from (breeder, farm, kennel, shelter) linked to the puppy's microchip number.

 Wherever your pet is in Australia or overseas you will be able to be notified if it is found, within minutes of being scanned.
 We can access the CAR database 24 hours a day via the CAR website to access the information about ownership & address of the animal.
 Our microchip scanner & virtually all scanners used by veterinary surgeries & councils / pounds are able to scan and read any microchip from Australia or overseas.